crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/decisions/decisions_intro.md

 ## Enable console management

 :::info
-These steps are only needed if you are using CrowdSec version `1.6.0` and below.
+These steps are only needed if you are using CrowdSec version below `1.6.0`.
 We advise to update to the latest version of CrowdSec to benefit from the latest features and security patches.
 :::

 There are two ways to enable this feature flag: